How to Apply: Master's Degrees

 Application Deadlines for MPA

-February 15: Deadline for consideration for both admission and Humphrey School merit-based aid
+- February 15: Deadline for consideration for admission and Humphrey School merit-based aid

-You may apply to one master's program in each academic year.
+You may only apply to one master's program in each academic year.
+Spring admission is not available for master's programs.
+View the admission requirements for individual degree programs.

 All Humphrey School applicants must complete a Graduate School Application.
 You also must submit the additional Humphrey School section in the Graduate School application.
 The application is $75 for domestic students and $95 for international students.